AztecProtocol/aztec-packages/docs/docs/dev_docs/sandbox/main.md

 `/bin/bash -c "$(curl -fsSL 'https://sandbox.aztec.network')"`

-For a complete walk-through deploying and using a private contract, see our [getting started guide](../getting_started/sandbox.md).
+For a complete walk-through deploying and using a private contract with the Sandbox and CLI, see our [quickstart](../getting_started/quickstart).